imdeepmind/imdeepmind.github.io/docs/programming-languages/python/multiprocessing.md

 ### When to Use Each:

 - **Threading**: Best for I/O-bound tasks where the program spends a lot of time waiting for external resources (e.g., web scraping, file I/O, or network communication).
-- **Multiprocessing**: Ideal for CPU-bound tasks, such as heavy computation or data processing tasks, where you want to take full advantage of multiple CPU cores.
+- **Multiprocessing**: Ideal for CPU-bound tasks, such as heavy computation or data processing tasks, where We want to take full advantage of multiple CPU cores.

 ## Asyncio

 ### Understanding Asynchronous Programming

-**Asynchronous programming** allows you to write code that performs tasks concurrently, without blocking the main thread.
+**Asynchronous programming** allows We to write code that performs tasks concurrently, without blocking the main thread.
 Instead of creating new threads or processes, async programming runs tasks within a single thread, switching between tasks when one is waiting for I/O or other operations.

 The `asyncio` module in Python provides a framework for writing asynchronous code.
 It uses the `async` and `await` keywords to define and run asynchronous functions.

-### **Async and Await**
+### Async and Await

 - **async**: Defines a function as asynchronous, indicating it will be used with `await` and will not block the program.
 - **await**: Used to call another asynchronous function.
 It allows the program to wait for the result of a function without blocking the entire thread.